 - Injuries and infections

-It is important to evaluate the health of the digestive tract.
-Eighty percent of the immune system lives in the digestive tract so your psoriasis may be rooted in some imbalance in the digestive tract.
+It is essential to evaluate the health of the digestive tract.
+Eighty percent of the immune system lives in the digestive tract, so your psoriasis may be rooted in some imbalance in it.

-Psoriasis causes a multitude of symptoms and learning to navigate your disease can be difficult.
-Our team of clinicians are experienced in treating psoriasis and other autoimmune diseases and skin disorders.
+Psoriasis causes many symptoms, and navigating your disease can be difficult.
+Our functional medicine doctors are experienced in treating psoriasis, other autoimmune diseases, and skin disorders.
 We work with you to reduce the effects of an overactive immune system on the body.